Homepage

 8. Icod de los Vinos

-Icod de los Vinos’ most famous landmark?
+Icod de los Vinos’s most famous landmark?
 The Millennial Dragon Tree, a national monument that’s 800 years old and the symbol of Tenerife.
 Other reasons to visit this northern town include the awe-inspiring La Cueva del Viento, which is Europe’s largest lava tube, and the black sand of the Playa de San Marcos, one of Tenerife’s best beaches for families – it rarely gets crowded, and the water is calm and shallow.

-Icod de los Vinos was named in honour of the surrounding vineyards (many of which date back to the 1500s, when vines were brought here from Greece), and the town is filled with elegant buildings constructed by 18th-century vineyard owners.
-And if you fancy sampling some Spanish wine, you’re in luck – Icod de los Vinos proximity to several vineyards means it's a great spot for a sip or too (the red wines are particularly highly regarded, and you’ll find plenty of traditional Spanish cuisine here.
-Try the rabbit stew (trust us, it’s delicious), typically served with Canarian potatoes.
+If you fancy sampling some Spanish wine, you’re in luck.
+Icod de los Vinos proximity to several vineyards means it's a great spot for a sip or two (the red wines are particularly highly regarded, and you’ll find plenty of traditional Spanish cuisine here, too.
+Try the rabbit stew, typically served with Canarian potatoes.

 Where to stay in Icod de los Vinos

 For wow factor, it’s got to be Hotel Emblematico San Marcos, a heritage property in the centre of Icod de los Vinos.
 This spectacular hotel feels both homely and decadent, and it’s packed with original features, such as ornate tiling in the hallways.
-Also in the centre of Icod de los Vinos is Apartamentos Estrella del Norte – a three-star aparthotel perfect for a few days’ stay – there are laundry facilities and microwaves in the rooms.
-It’s also ideal for those who love spending time in the great outdoors – there’s a large picnic and barbecue area, and guests can saddle up on one of the hotel's bicycles.

 9. Taganana